mrchristian/Manual-Style-Git-Template-DE/README.md

 ## How to use the Template

-The template is intended for use with the Fidus Pipeline styles Report 001 / 002 etc.
+The template is intended for use with the Fidus Pipeline styles Manual001.

 Use the GitHub Template repository function.